COVID-19 Updates: uc.edu/publichealth

 Though funding is anticipated on a term bill (if you have been awarded and accepted your aid) at the time of registration, the money is not available to students until close to the beginning of the term (or the date your classes start, whichever is later) based on university policies and federal regulations.

 Because UC is a state agency and cannot act as a bank, credit balances cannot be held throughout the year for future terms.

-Students with credit balances (CR will appear after the amount on the Amount Due line) will have a refund issued by the Student Accounts Office.
+Students with credit balances (CR will appear after the amount on the Amount Due line) for any terms will have a refund issued by the Student Accounts Office.
 Students will be mailed a check or can sign up for direct deposit.
-Federal Parent PLUS Loan overpayments will be mailed to parents.
+Federal Parent PLUS Loan overpayments will be sent to parents.

-Students who change their registration can experience adjustments to their aid based on the timing of the registration change.
+Students who change their registration can experience eligibility adjustments to their aid based on the timing of the registration change.
 Students should always add any classes at the same time they drop others if that is their net action.
-As well, check the online bill following registration changes.
+As well, students should limit changes once the term has begun to lessen inadvertent aid ineligibility.
 Students will be responsible for meeting any further payment (or, if refunds have already been issued, repayment) obligations as dictated by registration changes.